ARMmbed/mbed-os-example-filesystem/README.md

 ## Changing the file system

-In Mbed OS, a C++ classes that inherits from the [FileSystem](https://os.mbed.com/docs/latest/reference/storage.html#declaring-a-file-system) interface represents each file system.
+In Mbed OS, C++ classes that inherit from the [FileSystem](https://os.mbed.com/docs/latest/reference/storage.html#declaring-a-file-system) interface represent each file system.
 You can change the file system in the example by changing the class declared in main.cpp.

 ``` diff